-The idea of the ‘Coffee Waves’ origniated in America but is now used worldwide to describe this growing phenomemon of coffee appreciation from coffee bean to coffee brew.
+The idea of the ‘Coffee Waves’ originated in America but is now used worldwide to describe this growing phenomenon of coffee appreciation from coffee beans to coffee brew.

-And this is one of the reasons for the existance of the GoodCoffeePlace!
+And this is one of the reasons for the existence of the GoodCoffeePlace!

 It is also where Costa Coffee comes into the story.